Cyril-Meyer/DeepSCEM/README.md

 * data
   * code (sample and dataset) need comments and cleaning
   * need to set number of labels in the dataset file attribute
+    * added, but not checked yet.
+  * probably missing write rights after read of an existing dataset

 ## Keywords